 Chief Election Officer The person in charge of the polling place, the Moderator in towns.
-In cities the city clerk is the chief election officer, ward moderators are in charge of each ward polling place, but carry out their duties in conformance with citywide policies and practices established by the city clerk.
+Ward moderators are in charge of each ward polling place, but carry out their duties in conformance with citywide policies and practices established by the city clerk.